smithy-lang/smithy/docs/source-2.0/guides/gradle-plugin/index.rst

 ^^^^^^^^^^^^^^^^^^

-The ``smithy-base`` plugin adds a ``smithyBuild`` `Configuration`_ that can be used to specify dependencies that will only be used for calling ``smithy build`` but will not be treated as runtime dependencies for any output JARs or publications.
-These are similar to `compileOnly` dependencies for Java projects.
+The ``smithy-base`` plugin adds a ``smithyBuild`` `Configuration`_ that can be used to specify dependencies used when calling ``smithy build``.
+These dependencies will not be included in any output JARs or publications.
+They are akin to `compileOnly` dependencies for Java projects.
 Smithy build plugins and projected dependencies should be included in the `smithyBuild` configuration.
 For example: